-Write Your Self offers yearly scholarships for writers and professionals.
+Write Your Self offers yearly scholarships.

 In 2016 we granted free access to: